 The first Headmaster, Mr Besant (after whom the school’s theatre is named) arrived from England in February 1912, and the school was duly opened.
 At first it accommodated 18 boarders, but six months later, there were 30.
 In 1924, Bishop Baines, although retired in England, was here on holiday and he dedicated new buildings around three sides of the grass quad and unveiled the Cordwalles foundation stone.
 Eight years later, the Chapel, dedicated to the memory of a Cordwalles boy, was built and so completed what Bishop Baines saw as a “large picturesque quadrangle”.

-The sixth Headmaster Mr Simon Weaver himself was a Cordwalles old boy.
+The sixth Headmaster Mr Simon Weaver was a Cordwalles old boy.
 He was Headmaster from 2004 until 2015.

 Today, located in the leafy northern suburbs of Pietermaritzburg, the school’s red-brick buildings are steeped in tradition.
-Expansive playing fields and forested grounds afford a rural atmosphere and allow essential room to play and learn.
+Expansive playing fields and forested grounds afford a rural atmosphere and allow essential space to play and learn.
 The school has steadily grown to 368 boys.